top of page

 THERMAL DESORPTION USING GAS THERMAL REMEDIATION

-GTR™ is a system that is also used for onsite soil treatment, when the soil is treated on site after excavation (no transportation off site).
+GTR™ is a system that is also used for EX-SITU soil treatment, when the soil is treated on site after excavation (no transportation off site).

 EX SITU KEY ADVANTAGES